Xatter/mockingjay/README.md

 * No rooms
 * No private messages
 * ~~No cat pictures (this is priority one to be fixed)~~
-* No SECURITY or any kind, in fact this is laughably hackable. *You should not deploy this to the public internet!*
+* No SECURITY of any kind, in fact this is laughably hackable. *You should not deploy this to the public internet!*

 Installation
 ============